simonh1000/ftp-deploy/README.md

 ## Configuration

  * `include`: all files that match will be uploaded.
- * `exclude`: all files that match willnopt be uploaded
+ * `exclude`: all files that match will not be uploaded
  * default: All files that match neither test WILL be uploaded

 Note that to exclude a directory and its contents you need to use